Paradise Township, Lancaster County, Pennsylvania

-Paradise Township is a township in east-central Lancaster County, Pennsylvania, United States.
-The population was 5,696 at the 2020 census.
+Paradise Township is a township that is located in east-central Lancaster County, Pennsylvania, United States.
+The population was 5,696 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 48.4 sqkm, of which 48.2 sqkm are land and 0.1 sqkm, or 0.27%, are water.

 Unincorporated communities in the township include Paradise, Leahman Place, Harristown, Vintage, Kinzers, Bellemont, and Iva.